Musidora (horse): Racing career

 In 1948, Musidora ran six times and won one race.
 She was placed second or third in the other five.
 In the Free Handicap, a rating of the year's best two-year-olds, Musidora was assigned a weight of 109 pounds, twenty-four pounds behind the top-rated Abernant and fourteen pounds behind the leading fillies Integrity and Ballisland.

 Musidora began her three-year-old season at Stockton-on-Tees Racecourse in April when she won the Roseberry Stakes.
 She was then sent to Newmarket for the 1000 Guineas over the Rowley Mile course.
 Ridden by the Australian Jockey Edgar Britt, she started at odds of 100/8 in a field of eighteen runners.
 Unknown Quantity started favourite after being the subject of exceptionally strong support in the betting.
 Musidora gave trouble at the start, but once the race was under way she was soon among the leaders.
 Britt sent Musidora into the lead two furlongs from the finish and she won comfortably by one and a half lengths from Unknown Quantity with Solar Myth two lengths back in third.

 In the Epsom Oaks a month later, Musidora was made 4/1 favourite against sixteen opponents, with Vice Versa on 5/1 and the French-trained Coronation on 6/1.
 Britt positioned Musidora just behind the leader Coronation for most of the race, and the race developed into a struggle between the two, with the King's filly Avila joining the pair in the straight.
 In a closely contested finish Musidora took the lead inside the final furlong and won by a neck from Coronation, with a gap of two lengths back to Vice Versa in third and Avila fading into fifth.
 The winning time of 2:40.0 was two seconds faster than that recorded by Nimbus in winning The Derby over the same course and distance two days later.

 Musidora failed to reproduce her classic-winning form in her remaining races.
 She finished unplaced in the Yorkshire Oaks at York, the St Leger Stakes at Doncaster and the Doonside Cup at Ayr.

 Assessment and honours

 In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Musidora an "average" winner of the 1000 Guineas and Oaks.

-The Musidora Stakes, run yearly at York since 1961, was named in honour of the Yorkshire-trained mare.
+The Musidora Stakes, run every year at York since 1961 in late May or early June, was named in honour of the Yorkshire-trained mare.